 Lainie Liberti, a mom and recovering branding expert (whose 18 year career once focused on creating campaigns for green – eco businesses, non-profits and conscious businesses) and her now 18-year-old son Miro Siegel, set out 8 years ago on what became a life changing journey.
 In 2008, California’s economy took a turn causing the closure of many local businesses.
 Lainie and then 9-year-old Miro decided to “be the change” instead of victims as the pair began the process of redesigning their lives, with the dream of spending stress-free quality time together.
 After closing her business, selling and giving away all of their possessions, Lainie and Miro hit the road for what was to be a one year adventure mid-2009.

-Eight years, twenty-four countries (and many personal changes) later, Lainie and Miro continue to slow travel around the globe, living an inspired possession-free-lifestyle, volunteering and learning naturally from the world around them.
+Ten years, thirty-seven countries (and many personal changes) later, Lainie and Miro continue to slow travel around the globe, living an inspired possession-free-lifestyle, volunteering and learning naturally from the world around them.
 The pair are following their interests and learning in partnership as the planet has been transformed into the ultimate classroom.
 Both Lainie and Miro have been forever changed, inspired by diverse cultures, histories, languages and traditions, often encouraging the pair to examine their own humanity and interconnectedness.
 Often you will hear Lainie say “we are blessed to be accidental unschoolers.”
 Lainie and Miro have become advocates for life learning at any age, combined with travel.
 They call it “worldschooling.”

 In 2011, the mother and son duo co-founded Project World School in hopes of bringing this experience to others.
 Project World School was born from an inspired idea: co-create temporary learning communities around the world with teens and young adults, in order to collaborate in rich experiential and social learning.
 During the retreats, both natural and academic learning occurs through immersive cultural experiences while encouraging social learning, teamwork and leadership.
 Participants create strong connections with other participants, the world around them and community through a rich collaborative environment.
 Teens who participate are inspired to continue their worldschooling explorations (and most return for other retreats).